🔒 Privacy Policy

 Vital interests – in case action is needed to protect life or safety

-Legitimate interest – to maintain safe and effective practice
+Legitimate interest – to maintain safe and effective practice and professional continuity

 Explicit consent – for storing and using sensitive information in our work together